Huckleberry BBQ Sauce Recipe

 - 2 cups water

-- 1 tablespoon hot sauce your favorite brand
+- 1 tablespoon hot sauce adjust to taste

-In a medium saucepan, add the huckleberries, water, vinegar, ketchup, brown sugar, molasses, hot sauce, liquid smoke, onion powder, garlic powder, chili powder, and salt.
+In a medium saucepan, combine the huckleberries (or your berry substitute), ketchup, brown sugar, molasses, red wine vinegar, water, and all the spices—garlic powder, onion powder, paprika, chili powder, black pepper, and sea salt.

 ❖ Huckleberries: These are small, round berries native to North America, similar in appearance to blueberries but often more tart.
 If huckleberries are unavailable, blueberries serve as a suitable substitute.